liquidnitrogen2227/collaborative-canvas/README.md

 - In-memory history only (no persistence).
 Deploying multiple instances would need shared state (e.g., Redis pub/sub + store).
 - Global undo/redo is LIFO across all users (last operation wins), capped at 5 consecutive undos to keep interactions snappy.
 - Collision/conflict resolution is server-order based.
 Eraser uses compositing to non-destructively remove pixels from prior ops.

+## Mobile compatibility

+This app includes several mobile-focused improvements:

+- Responsive toolbar that wraps on small screens and can be collapsed via a toggle button (appears under ~700px width).
+- High-DPI rendering: canvases allocate device pixels and map CSS pixels through a transform for crisp results on Retina devices.
+- Touch drawing refinements: pointer capture to avoid dropouts, `touch-action: none` to prevent scroll/zoom while drawing, and a guarded `touchmove` handler to stop pull-to-refresh during strokes.
+- Orientation changes and resizes preserve content by snapshotting and redrawing after canvas resize.

+Future ideas (not yet implemented):
+- Optional Wake Lock to keep the screen on while collaborating.
+- Two-finger pan and pinch-zoom for an infinite canvas.

 ## Deploy to Render (recommended for realtime)